The Taser drone may be a creepy fantasy, but the questions it raises are real

 Questions for (possibly autonomous) Taser-armed drones

 Axon’s ethics board had similar worries about the drone idea, particularly around safety and privacy.
 (Though the company markets them as “nonlethal” or “less than lethal,” Tasers have been linked with over 1,000 deaths to date.)
 It’s unclear how well a Taser drone would perform in a classroom situation.
 For instance, how would a teacher operating a flying Taser fare in combating an active shooter, and what are the risks of missing the target and hitting a student?
 What if the shooter is completely covered with body armor?

-What happens when the computer-vision system that triggers the attack drone registers a false positive?
+And what happens when the theoretical computer-vision system that triggers the drone registers a false positive?
 Is the school liable for that?
 Would Taser drones in classrooms give a false sense of security right up until the time another gunman enters the building?
-How would Axon ensure that such a weapon be used only in emergency scenarios and not, for instance, against protesters?
+And how would Axon ensure that the technology be used only in active shooter scenarios and not, for instance, against protesters?

 In the case of Taser drones, Smith said they should be controlled by “highly trained operators in fairly centralized locations,” with “on site oversight (possibly including legal or civil liberties oversight) at the operations center.”
 Training will be a challenge (“most cops spend very little time in training after their first year and the vast majority of time on the streets,” he admitted) and communications could be a problem, too.
 “Fortunately,” he added, “most police agencies use our body cameras and cloud software, so we have a footprint to introduce direct communications capabilities.”